jerryjappinen/bellevue/README.md

 - Documentation: [eiskis.gitbooks.io/bellevue](https://eiskis.gitbooks.io/bellevue/)
 - Source and issues: [github.com/Eiskis/bellevue](https://github.com/Eiskis/bellevue)

-Bellevue is based on the official `vuejs-templates/webpack` template, but extends it with many additional tooling features such as preconfigured SCSS support, SVG sprites, more full-featured linting and centralised configuration.
+Bellevue is based on the official `vuejs-templates/webpack` template, but extends it with many additional tooling features such as preconfigured SCSS support, SVG pipeline, extensive linting and centralised configuration.

 While the official template is only a _Hello world_, Bellevue's goal is to set you up with a well-documented, [thought-out application structure](https://eiskis.gitbooks.io/bellevue/app/overview.html) with all the patterns you need for building a complex application such as SVG compilation, routing, state management, persistence and more (see [feature comparison](https://eiskis.gitbooks.io/bellevue/overview/comparison.html)).